blake-regalia/graphy.js/docs/content.textual.md

 **Options:**
  - ... [see those inlined from WriteEvents](#events_write)
- // - `type` : `'concise' | 'rdfjs' | null` -- optionally specify the type of objects that will be written to the transform, where `'concise'` indicates objects of either [concise triple hash](concise#hash_c3) or [concise quad hash](concise#hash_c4) depending on whether or not the underlying serialization format supports quads, and where `'rdfjs'` indicates objects of [@RDFJS/Quad](http://rdf.js.org/#quad-interface) (the graph component will be ignored for formats that do not support quads).
-If `null` is given or this option is not specified, each object written to the transform will be automatically duck-typed and interpretted as one of these two object types.
  - `prefixes` : [`#hash/prefix-mappings`](core.data.factory#hash_prefix-mappings) -- prefix mappings to use in order to expand the concise-term strings within concise-quad hashes as they are written.
 These prefixes will also be used to create prefix statements and terse terms on the output stream whenever possible (e.g., for Turtle and TriG documents).